lockEF/BayesianPGMM/README.md

 library(devtools)
 install_github("lockEF/BayesianPGMM")
 ```
+The additional R function BayesBPLMEM.R estimates a bivariate piecewise linear mixed-effects model.
+This function was developed by Yadira Peralta Torres and is described in [2].
+SimDataBPLMEMExample.R loads the required libraries and includes example code to run the BayesPLMEM function on the simulated data in the SimDataBPLMEM.rda file.

 [1] Lock, E.F., Kohli, N., & Bose, M. (2017).
 Detecting multiple random changepoints in Bayesian piecewise growth mixture models.
 Psychometrika, to appear. https://arxiv.org/abs/1710.10626 .

+Peralta Torres, Y. E. (2018).
+Bayesian modeling of associations in bivariate mixed-effects models for segmented growth curves (Doctoral dissertation).
+Retrieved from the University of Minnesota Digital Conservancy, http://hdl.handle.net/11299/201670 .